mitel-networks/third-party-chat-bots/azure-bot-handoff/README.md

 Note, the transcript is included in the `handoff.initiate` event.
 If your bot does not include a transcript, you could consider [TranscriptLoggerMiddleware](https://github.com/Microsoft/botbuilder-js/blob/main/libraries/botbuilder-core/src/transcriptLogger.ts) which is part of botbuilder-core package.

 #### Configuration
 Uses Mitel WorkFlow.
-You will need to provide the WorkFlow webhook URL.
+MITEL_ENDPOINT is webhook URL of the CloudLink Workflow webhook that will connect you to a Call Center agent.
+See [Confluence Page on Workflow to CC Agent](https://mitel.atlassian.net/wiki/spaces/CP/pages/614462128663/Workflow+to+CC+Agent) for help on this.
 ##### Environment Variables

 MITEL_ENDPOINT='https://workflow.us.dev.api.mitel.io/2017-09-01/webhooks/accounts/---hidden---'

 ##### Data Store
-If you will be running multiple instances of this code then you will need to hook up external data storage.
+If you will be running multiple instances of this code (scale out) then you will need to hook up external data storage.
 This is currently implemented as a JS Map.

 ### Echo Bot